 Cyborg malfunctioning on Avatar Body Collision performance “Laggining with the Lololols”.
 Bremen 2004.

-As the performances are delivered via several different mediums, it has not been practical for audiences to follow the show on-line.
-UpStage has changed all that.
+As the performances were delivered via several different applications and mediums, it was not practical for audiences to follow the show on-line.
+UpStage changed all that.
 The software combines the various elements of virtual performance into a single web page.
 The audience simply points their browser to the UpStage web site at the appointed time, to watch and participate.